The first thing to remember with LiveTube is that we need landscape orientation so make sure your camera is on its side, not upright.

 What’s not OK to film

-You are under no obligation to help if you see someone in danger but make sure you are not filming instead of trying to help.
+You are under obligation to help if you see someone in danger and there is no one else to help!
+Make sure you are not filming instead of trying to help.
+Our producers will also instruct you accordingly.
+Please follow their guidance if in doubt!

 It may be that exposing suffering is the point of your story but, if this is the case, do try to be selective and compassionate in your choice of shots and don’t focus on one person but try to be more general in your coverage.